The Third Outdoor Workshop and Installation

 Whispering Wilderness

-This on-site installation day marks the end of the Comenius course ‘Climate Change as a Game’ for pedagogical innovation that involved landscape architecture, architecture, and urbanism students from TU Delft and a primary school class from the Groen van Prinstererschool.
+This on-site installation day marks the end of the Comenius course ‘Climate Change as a Game’ for pedagogical innovation, which involved landscape architecture, architecture, and urbanism students from TU Delft along with a primary school class from the Groen van Prinstererschool.

-This final event focused on interactions and playful co-designed practices with children, teachers, parents, farmers, and (in)visible living animals and organisms to imagine possible soil carbon futures for the climate transition.
-Wild play choreographies and installations On the Earth, Under Our Feet, and Between the Clouds in the Polder will lead you through The Dream in the Forest.
+This final event, ‘Whispering Wilderness,’ centered on interactions and playful co-designed practices involving children, teachers, parents, farmers, and (in)visible living animals and organisms to envision potential soil carbon futures for the climate transition.
+Wild play choreographies and installations—Between the Clouds, On the Earth, and Under Our Feet in the Polder—will guide you through The Dream in the Forest.

 Equipped with detailed animal information and a bingo card, children embarked on a hunt for matching animal installations.
 This activity not only fostered fun and interactive learning but also educated them on the impact of climate change on animal habitats, enhancing their understanding of biodiversity and environmental challenges.